-On December 19, 2019, ERL entered into a Credit Agreement with Sprott Private Resource Lending ("Sprott"), an arm's length company, pursuant to which ERL would be provided with a \$8,500,000 senior secured credit facility (the "Sprott Credit Facility").
-On January 23, 2020, the Company received \$8,500,000 from the Sprott Credit Facility.
+On December 19, 2019, the Company entered into a Credit Agreement with Sprott Private Resource Lending, an arm's length party, pursuant to which the Company would be provided with a \$8.5 million senior secured credit facility (the "Sprott Credit Facility").
+On January 23, 2020, the Company received \$8.5 million from the Sprott Credit Facility.
 The Sprott Credit Facility bore interest at a rate of 11.50% per annum paid monthly, maturing on July 23, 2020 andwas secured by all assets of the Company.
-In addition, the lender received a fee of \$190,250 payable on completion of the Transaction in shares at the Transaction share price.
-A separate fee of \$80,000 was paid for the lender making a potential future financing facility available.

 On July 1, 2020, the Sprott Credit Facility was amended with a revised maturity date of August 23, 2020.

-On August 7, 2020, Elemental repaid \$8,539,939 of the Sprott Credit Facility which included \$8,499,999 of principal, \$20,933 of legal fees and \$19,007 of interest.
-Elemental also issued 196,207 common shares to settle the \$190,250arrangement fee.
-The principal balance remaining on the Sprott Credit Facility was \$1 to maintain credit agreements for a potential future financing facility.
+On August 7, 2020, Elemental repaid \$8.54 million which included \$8.5 million of principal, \$0.02 million of legal fees and \$0.02 million of interest.
+The Company also issued 196,207 common shares to settle the \$0.2 million arrangement fee at the fair value of CAD\$1.30 per common share (\$0.970).
+The principal balance remaining on the Sprott Credit Facility was \$nil, which was repaid during the year ended December 31, 2021.

-On December 29, 2020, the Company entered into an Amended and Restated Credit Agreement with Sprott, an arms' length company, pursuant to which the Company would be provided with a \$25,000,000 senior secured credit facility (the "Amended Sprott Credit Facility").
-On February 9, 2021, the Company received \$25,000,000 from the Amended Sprott Credit Facility.
+On December 29, 2020, the Company entered into an Amended and Restated Credit Agreement with Sprott pursuant to which the Company would be provided with a \$25 million senior secured credit facility (the "Amended Sprott Credit Facility").
+On February 9, 2021, the Company received \$25 million from the Amended Sprott Credit Facility.

 The Amended Sprott Credit Facility bears interest at a rate of 9% per annum plus the greater of (i) LIBOR and (ii) 1%, paid monthly, matures on January 31, 2023 and is secured by all assets of the Company.
-The Amended Sprott Credit Facility requires the Company to maintain cash and working capital balances of greater than \$1.0 million.
-The Company issued 653,255 common shares to Sprott as a partner alignment fee.
-As at December 31, 2020, the Company had incurred deferred financing costs of \$102,304 for legal fees and other fees.
+The Amended Sprott Credit Facility requires the Company to maintain cash and working capital balances of greater than \$1 million, which it has done.

+On February 8, 2021, the Company issued 653,255 common shares to Sprott as a finance cost at the fair value of \$0.77 million.
+As at December 31, 2021, the Company had incurred costs of \$0.27 million for legal fees and other fees in connection with the facility.